verhas/javageci/DOCUGEN.md

                         "^(\\s*)<!--\\s*end\\s+snip\\s*(.*)-->\\s*$"
 ```

-This shows that in case of markdown the segments can start with a HTML
+This shows that in the case of markdown the segments can start with an HTML
 comment that contains the word `snip` at the start and then it is
 followed by the segment parameters or it can be a special